g200kg/webaudio-controls/README.md

 ## Events
 ### 'change'
 `webaudio-knob` | `webaudio-slider` | `webaudio-switch` | `webaudio-keyboard`
-**description**: 'change' event is emitted everytime value changes.
+**description**: 'change' event is emitted everytime value changes by user action or setValue() function with fire flag is `true`.
 In the event handler of `webaudio-knob`,`webaudio-slider` or `webaudio-switch`, current value can be get with referring `event.target.value`.

 ```
 var knobs = document.getElementsByTagName('webaudio-knob');